-The principal aim of the Centre for the Study of Ancient Cultures is to expand students’ awareness and knowledge of the culture, history and legacy of key civilisations of the ancient Mediterranean, especially Egypt.
+The principal aim of the Centre for Ancient Cultures is to expand students’ awareness and knowledge of the culture, history and legacy of key civilisations of the ancient Mediterranean, especially Egypt.

-Given the determining influence of the ancient Mediterranean world on western culture at many levels, all participants in our courses are encouraged and urged to relate their studies within the Centre for the Study of Ancient Cultures to those that they undertake elsewhere in the faculty.
+Given the determining influence of the ancient Mediterranean world on western culture at many levels, all participants in our courses are encouraged and urged to relate their studies within the Centre for Ancient Cultures to those that they undertake elsewhere in the faculty.

 Studies of the ancient world and its riches contribute like few others to broader, more holistic perspectives.